droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 > [!info]+ **Seances with the Tarokka Deck**
 > When using cards of the Tarokka deck to answer player questions during a seance, each card possesses a unique meaning described in <span class="citation">Appendix E: The Tarokka Deck (p.
 243-44)</span>.
 (For example, the <strong>Artifact</strong> card represents “The importance of some physical object that must be obtained, protected, or destroyed at all costs.")
+> You can use Harrow Deck.
+I put my card suggestions bellow in (h. ).
 >
 > If she is present, Ezmerelda can share each card’s meaning directly, though the players must interpret that meaning themselves in the context of their original question.
 A player with proficiency in the use of Tarokka cards also knows all card meanings automatically.
 Otherwise, a player must succeed on a DC 23 Occultism or Arcana check to recall the meaning of a particular card.
 >
 > **Choosing Cards**
 > When choosing cards to answer a player question, use the following guidelines:
 >
-> * **Unknown Answers**: For answers that St. Markovia doesn't know the answer to, flip the Mists (Unknown).
+> * **Unknown Answers**: For answers that St. Markovia doesn't know the answer to, flip the Mists (Unknown) - (h.
+The Lost).
 (Remember that St. Markovia died shortly after Strahd became a vampire, that she doesn't know all of Strahd's secrets, and that her spirit hasn't seen anything of Barovia beyond her crypt and the Abbey since her death.
 For example, Markovia can't tell the players about the Amber Temple, the Mountain Folk, Strahd's brides, or the traps and layout of Castle Ravenloft.)
-> * **Simple Questions, Yes/No Answers**: For simple questions that can be answered with a simple “Yes" or “No," flip either the Diviner (Yes), the Anarchist (No), or both (Maybe).
+> * **Simple Questions, Yes/No Answers**: For simple questions that can be answered with a simple “Yes" or “No," flip either the Diviner (Yes) - (h.
+The Hidden Truth), the Anarchist (No) - (h.
+The Vision), or both (Maybe) - (or h.
+The Fool).
 > * **Simple Questions, Simple Answers**: For straightforward questions that seek direct identification or yes/no answers, opt for a single card or a pair of cards that symbolize the answer most succinctly.
 > * **Complex Questions, Multiple Cards**: If the question requires a nuanced or detailed answer, don't hesitate to flip multiple cards.
 Each card can represent a different facet of the complex answer you wish to convey.
 > * **Contextual Interpretation**: Cards can have multiple meanings depending on the context of the question.
 Feel free to reuse cards for different queries, but ensure that their interpretation aligns with the context.